adambornemann-glitch/LogosLibrary/LogosLibrary/Superior/SplitMechanics/ReadMe.md

 ---

-*"The notion that all these fragments are separately existent is evidently an illusion."* — David Bohm
+*"The notion that all these fragments are separately existent is evidently an illusion, and this illusion cannot do other than lead to endless conflict and confusion."*
+— David Bohm, *Wholeness and the Implicate Order* (1980)

-*"Time is the modular flow of a faithful normal state."* — Connes & Rovelli
+*"Time is the modular flow of a faithful normal state."*
+— Connes & Rovelli (1994)

+*"If your theory is found to be against the second law of thermodynamics I can give you no hope; there is nothing for it but to collapse in deepest humiliation."*
+— Arthur Stanley Eddington